Anthony Hockman House

-Anthony Hockman House, also known as the Hockman-Roller House, is a historic home located at Harrisonburg, Virginia.
+Anthony Hockman House, also known as Hockman-Roller House, is an historic home located in Harrisonburg, Virginia.
 It was built in 1871, and is a two-story, three-bay, frame I-house Italianate dwelling.
 It has a projecting central bay topped with a low gable and with the hipped-roof cupola.
 The house features applied "gingerbread" trim, including molded corner pilasters, a heavily bracketed cornice, an elaborate one-story front porch, and heavily molded regency garret windows.

 It was listed on the National Register of Historic Places in 1982.